-- 34. For this draft LAD we have maintained much of the same methodology used for the 2011/12 LAD.
-We made several revisions to our specified information instructions to address technical issues that we identified during our review of the 2011/12 TDL process.
-For example we made revisions to address issues on which QLPs sought clarifications. - 35.
-On 1 July 2013 we published a number of documents on our website to help QLPs adhere to section 83 of the Act.
+- 41. On 1 July 2013 we published a number of documents on our website to help QLPs adhere to section 83 of the Act.
 We published the new list of QLPs, the specified information templates, specified information instructions, a list of relevant statutory references and a list of specified information.
-QLPs were notified of these documents and were sent an email containing links to our website. - 36.
-An email was sent to all QLPs on 28 August 2013 reminding them of the specified information deadline and links to the instructions on our website. - 37.
-This process differed to the 2011/12 LAD where we sent qualified revenue notices to each QLP, and highlights the self-reporting nature of the TDL. - 38.
-Once we received the specified information from the QLPs, we conducted a compliance review, details of which can be found in paragraphs 117-127.
+QLPs were notified of these documents and were sent an email containing links to our website. - 42.
+An email was sent to all QLPs on 28 August 2013 reminding them of the specified information deadline and links to the instructions on our website. - 43.
+This process differed to the 2011/12 LAD where we sent qualified revenue notices to each QLP, and highlights the self-reporting nature of the TDL. - 44.
+Once we received the specified information from the QLPs, we conducted a compliance review, details of which can be found in paragraphs 129 to 139.
+Our compliance review identified several issues that we investigated and which lead to revisions to QLPs' share of the levy.
+In determining the status and qualified revenue of one QLP group we issued section 98 notices and other requests, as well as liaising with the QLP's management, external auditor and legal counsel. - 45.
+We issued the 2012/13 draft LAD on 29 October 2013.
+Submissions were received on the draft LAD from Chorus, Telecom, Northpower and Vector.